-- 1. Identify capacity within the municipality to guide the program and bring on additional capacity. - 2.
+- Identify capacity within the municipality to guide the program and bring on additional capacity. - 2.
 Identify who needs to be part of this process and engage the businesses, property owners, and community to get buy-in for the program. - 3.
-Determine the need for any design, façade, or sign code revisions. - 4.
-Develop the criteria for application, approval, and implementation. - 5.
+Develop the criteria for application, approval, and implementation. - 4.
 Develop the funding and oversight structures.